simjxu/simjxu.github.io/src/pages/posts/sublimehighlight.md

 Typically, this file is found in Sublime Text 3 >> Packages >> User.
 On Mac, this is under <username>/Library/Application Support/Sublime Text 3/Packages

+To edit the Mariana theme file, on Mac use CMD+Shift+P to open the command palette, type "View Package File", and then type in Mariana to edit the file Mariana.sublime-color-scheme.

 My file is called Plain text.sublime-syntax